Legobot/legos.ctftime/README.md

 ## Usage

-CTFtime has two commands `upcoming` and `top10`.
+CTFtime has two commands, `upcoming` and `top10`.

 ### Upcoming

-Displays all upcoming events, with start and end timestamps:
+Displays all upcoming events with start and end times:

 ```
     nick | !ctftime upcoming